Open World Scholar Olivier Boruchowitch on CEU’s Executive MBA Program, Strategy and the Culture Sector

 Now, I am considering a new platform called Stand Up for Earth.
 The Executive MBA program will certainly be important to equip me with the relevant tools.
 Stand Up for Earth will be a movement with business ramifications, a platform using the resources of modeling and lifestyle agencies and the communication codes of the fashion and luxury industry to promote educational campaigns focused on ecological urgency, equal opportunity and sustainable growth, and working in collaboration with artists, schools, non-profit organizations, academic experts and universities.
 I think it is crucial for such a movement to have a mixed business model and revenue streams, funded by public funds and private investments in order to demonstrate that sustainability is able to combine ecology, art, fashion, lifestyle, societal perspectives and a viable economic model.

-To learn more about the CEU Executive MBA program, join the next Open Day events on January 18 in Betacowork, Brussels, January 21 in Zurich, Switzerland and on January 25 at CEU’s campus in Vienna, Austria (all available online), which will offer illuminating research debate as well as opportunities to hear from students and alumni and to meet potential future classmates.
+To learn more about the CEU Executive MBA program, join the next Open Day event on February 16 for Brussels, Amsterdam and Paris (available online), which will offer illuminating research debate as well as opportunities to hear from students and alumni and to meet potential future classmates.